Adjusting ski bindings after mounting

 The adjustment screw controls the pressure between the ski boot and the ski binding.
 Always check if the adjustment screw is in the correct position after correctly placing the heel piece.
 Your ski binding's manual will indicate the correct position for the adjustment screw for your specific binding.

-Step 5 (optional): Adjust the height of the toe piece
+Step 5 (optional): Adjust the height of the front cup

 Depending on the type of ski binding, the height of the toe piece may be adjustable.
 The height is correct when the ski boot, without any load, just does not make contact with the AFD (Anti Friction Device), there should be a 0.5 mm gap.
 An AFD is designed to reduce friction between the ski boot and the ski binding, contributing to more control and stability.
 After adjusting the toe piece height, repeat step 4 to check if the adjustment screw's position is still correct.